-- The Quality Jobs Program is open to manufacturers and some service firms with new payroll of \$2.5 million or more - o A lower payroll threshold to \$1.5 million is available for food processors and R&D projects - Payroll threshold is eliminated for projects building on former Superfund sites - The Small Employer Program allows small businesses with 90 or fewer employees and creating between 5 and 15 new jobs to receive a 5% cash back incentive for seven years - 21st Century Quality Jobs requires the creation of 10 jobs that pay \$95,243 or higher, depending on the county - Both programs require minimum wage and health coverage requirements
+- The Quality Jobs Program is open to manufacturers and some service firms with new payroll of \$2.5 million or more. - A lower payroll threshold to \$1.5 million is available for food processors and R&D projects. - The Small Employer Program allows small businesses with 90 or fewer employees and creating between 5 and 15 new jobs to receive a 5% cash back incentive for seven years. - 21st Century Quality Jobs requires the creation of 10 jobs with some annual wage requirements, depending on the county. - Both programs require minimum wage and health coverage requirements.

-- The Investment/New Jobs Income Tax Credit allows qualifying firms to choose the tax credit based on level of investment or new employees - Credit doubles in enterprise zones or if investment exceeds \$40 million - Minimum investment is \$50,000 - Quality Jobs + Investment Tax Credits is available for manufacturers who have investment greater than \$40 Million.
+- The Investment/New Jobs Income Tax Credit allows qualifying firms to choose the tax credit based on level of investment or new employees. - Minimum investment is \$50,000. - Quality Jobs + Investment Tax Credits is available for manufacturers who have investment greater than \$40 million.